Chapter 2

 ANNEXATIONS

-(1) The purpose of West Linn Code Sections 2.915 to 2.960 is to establish a two-step process for consideration of annexation requests.
-The first step involves consideration of the land use aspects of the annexation request.
-The second step involves consideration of other policy issues and referral to the voters.
-An annexation to the City shall not be effective unless it is approved by a majority vote among the City’s electorate, and is also approved by Metro pursuant to its authority regarding annexations within its boundaries.
+(1) The purpose of Sections 2.915 to 2.940 is to establish a two-step process for annexation applications.
+The first step is a land use decision.
+The second step is a policy decision by the City Council to determine if the annexation should be approved.
+The Step 1 and Step 2 decisions can occur at the same meeting.
+An annexation to the City shall not be effective unless it is approved by the City Council at its discretion and by Metro pursuant to its authority regarding annexations within its boundaries.

 (2) The procedures and standards established in this chapter are required for review of proposed annexations in order to: